-Phase 3’s head office is in Manchester which is always a hive of activity, but our office locations also reach into the rolling hills of Yorkshire with our processing centre and consultancy offices in Wakefield, in the west of the district.
+Phase 3, consultants in HR technology, have our head office in Manchester, which is always a hive of activity, but our office locations also reach into the rolling hills of Yorkshire with our processing centre and consultancy offices in Wakefield, in the west of the district.
 Wakefield is often referred to as the ‘Northern Powerhouse’, a term I personally don’t like due to political observations!

 Quite simply, as Head of Services and Consulting, it made sense to locate in my home town for a few practical reasons and, somewhat selfishly, I pushed for Wakefield.
-Wakefield is a vibrant district, more than just the 5 towns or the ‘Rhubarb Triangle’ but it is a hot-spot for industry.
+Wakefield is a vibrant district, more than just the 5 towns or the ‘Rhubarb Triangle’, and it is also a hot-spot for industry.

 Wakefield is Growing